BA (Hons) (NFQ Level 8)

 Your fourth year will be spent at UCD, where you will complete a dissertation on an independently developed topic and continue deepening your knowledge in a range of Global Studies modules.

-Students will spend part of their third year abroad with opportunities available in universities across Europe.
+Students will spend part of their third year abroad with opportunities available in universities across across the globe, in Asia, Australia, Latin America and the Middle East.

 Our Global Studies graduates have found employment in; Business Consultancy, Journalism, Diplomatic Service, Marketing, NGOs, Policy Analyst, Public Relations, Radio/TV Producer.